erdeszt/sarden/TASKS.md

 * Setup CI with Werror enabled
 * Check if LiveMigrator handles error correctly
 * Use host/user/pass instead of dbUrl for migrator
+* Authentication for web service
+* Multiple image format support for assets